Begin a holiday tradition and celebrate the festive sounds of the season with The Philadelphia Orchestra.

 Rachelle and Ronald Kaiserman Chair

-A frequent chamber music performer in the Philadelphia area, Mr. Cramer has also appeared as soloist with The Philadelphia Orchestra, the Pittsburgh Symphony, the Haddonfield (NJ) Symphony, the West Jersey Chamber Symphony, and the Temple University Orchestra.
+A frequent chamber music performer in the Philadelphia area, Mr. Cramer has also appeared as soloist with The Philadelphia Orchestra, the Pittsburgh Symphony, the Haddonfield (NJ) Symphony, the West Jersey Chamber Symphony, the Temple University Orchestra, and the Main Line Symphony.
 He has served on the faculty of Carnegie-Mellon University and currently teaches at Temple University.

-A graduate of the Curtis Institute of Music, his teachers have included Murray Panitz, William Hebert, Barbara Peterson, and James Pappoutsakis.
-He has also played in master classes with Marcel Moyse.
+Mr. Cramer is a graduate of the Curtis Institute of Music.
+His teachers have included Murray Panitz, William Hebert, Barbara Peterson, and James Pappoutsakis.
+Mr. Cramer has also played in master classes with Marcel Moyse.

 Photo: Chris Lee